-In the old days, the model of film acquisitions meant that you would give up your film to a distributor for years at a time, in exchange a cash advance and a back-end percentage.
+The old model of film acquisitions meant that you would give up your film to a distributor for years at a time, in exchange for a cash advance and a back-end percentage.

 Distributors could get your movie into theaters, video stores and big box retailers like Wal-Mart.
 And because placement in these marketplaces required significant upfront investment, only a select few movies garnered a distribution deal.

 It is at this point when filmmakers ask me: “How much money can I make in digital?”
 While I understand why someone would want to know how much can be made in digital, this is a very misguided question.

-Hubris will not help you.
+Hubris will not sell your movie.